stateful/docs.runme.dev/docs/installation/windows.md

 ## Runme CLI with WSL

-You can also access Runme from your CLI with WSL on your Windows machine.
-To use the Runme CLI on your WSL server, follow these steps:
+You can also access Runme from your CLI with WSL on your Windows machine by following these steps:

 ### 1. Connect to WSL